 - Plant-based treatments, such as medicines derived from plants, including ginseng and guarana.

-- Corticosteroids, which are anti-inflammatory drugs taken to reduce inflammation and improve symptoms related to fatigue.
+- Corticosteroids, which are drugs taken to reduce inflammation and improve symptoms related to fatigue.

 If cancer-related fatigue is due to cancer treatment, your doctor may also recommend stopping or changing treatment, depending on how effective the treatment plan is on controlling cancer relative to your CRF symptoms.